Who Killed Leila Adele Welsh?

 Leila's Personal Life

 Initially, Leila attended a woman's college where her grandmother, Leila McKee Welsh, had served as its president.
 Then she attended UKC.
 After graduating in 1938, she went to teach in Knoxville, Illinois.
-She returned to Kansas City in the fall of 1940 at her mother's request and lived with her mother and brother (Fig. 4).
+She returned to Kansas City in the fall of 1940 at her mother's request and lived with her mother and brother, George W. Welsh, Jr. (Fig. 4).
 Her mother may have requested her return home due to the fact her father's illness was declining--once a practicing attorney, he was stricken with an illness that caused paralysis.

-Leila and Richard attended the police circus event and then stopped to have a drink at Hotel Phillips.
+Leila and Richard attended a police circus fundraising event and then stopped to have a drink at Hotel Phillips.
 When Richard brought her home, she spoke briefly with her mother.
 After that, her mother heard a thud in the middle of the night, but thought her son had fallen off the sofa he was sleeping on.
-Everything appeared fine, so she returned to bed.
+Mrs. Welsh got up and looked in the living room and everything appeared fine, so she returned to bed.